jeffmerkey/netware-screensaver-linux/README.md

 "screen" coupled with Bash.
 The "screen" program has support for adding and invoking terminal based screensavers under Bash.

-You can install the program on CentOS and RHEL with yum by typing "yum install screen" if the program is not installed by default.
+You can install the program on CentOS and RHEL with dnf by typing "dnf install screen" if the program is not installed by default.
 You will need to create a .screenrc file in the user home directory (i.e. ~/.screenrc) which contains the following commands: